renpy/rapt/doc/writing.rst

 Although not used here, a big difference between the Pygame Subset and Pygame is the handling of sound and music.
-In Pygame Subset, sound playback is handled by the :mod:`android_mixer` module.
+In Pygame Subset, sound playback is handled by the :mod:`android.mixer` module.

 Hardware Support